scaleway/scaleway-cli/docs/commands/vpc-gw.md

 ## Public Gateway management

 Public Gateways are building blocks for your infrastructure on Scaleway's shared public cloud.
-They provide a set of managed network services and features for Scaleway's Private Networks such as DHCP, NAT and routing.
+They provide a set of managed network services and features for Scaleway's Private Networks such NAT and PAT rules.

 ### Create a Public Gateway